|Riding Style||Alternative Freeride|

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

 Conditions: A wet Spring afternoon

 Set Up: 22.5” a little wide of reference stance 15 front -6 back

 Here is a look of the Camber Profile of the US Pioneer

-Also if you set this all the way back you can get a 22″ wide stance wtidthwith 11″ back on board if you use the set back inserts.
+Also if you set this all the way back you can get a 22″ wide stance width with 5.5″ back from center of board if you use the setback inserts with a full sized disc.
 The one thing is you can’t do this with mini disc bindings.
-You can only use normal discs like I have with the Union Atlas.
-That is a massive set back so combining that with the taper, early rise rocker and big nose you will have really good float in powder.
+You can only use normal discs as I have with the Union Atlas.
+That is a massive set back so combining that with the taper, early rise rocker and big nose you will have a really good float in powder.